-I spent 2 weeks traveling around Riviera Maya in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins and of course checking out the famous Valladolid Cenotes.
+I spent two weeks traveling around Riviera Maya in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins, and of course checking out the famous Valladolid Cenotes.

 If you don’t know what a Cenote is, it’s basically a natural sinkhole filled with fresh groundwater which is typically a vibrant blue or crystalline color due to the surrounding limestone rocks.
 Pretty awesome right?!

-I have put together this travel guide with my pick of 4 Must-See Valladolid Cenotes including where to find them, how much they cost and what to expect.
+I have put together this travel guide with my pick of 4 Must-See Valladolid Cenotes including where to find them, how much they cost, and what to expect when you arrive!

 WHERE IS VALLADOLID & HOW TO GET THERE